 Please enter a search term to begin your search.

 There is no limit on the number of guests you may invite.
 Tickets are not required.
 Seating is on a first-come, first-served basis.
 There is floor seating with folding chairs and bleacher seating.
-Those who have guests requiring special reserved seating (limited mobility or wheelchair access) should notify the ushers who will be at commencement rehearsal, or contact Lynne Sweeney (contact information below).
+Those who have guests requiring special reserved seating (limited mobility or wheelchair access) should notify the ushers who will be at commencement rehearsal, or contact Kelli Garrison (contact information posted at the bottom of this page).
 A maximum of four seats may be reserved for each graduate.

 Most commencement parking is located in the lot in front of Finlandia Hall and the south entrance of the Paavo Nurmi Athletic Center, which is accessed via Scott Street.
 Those requiring barrier-free access should go to the west entrance at Paavo Nurmi parking area behind Finlandia Hall.
 This is accessed via Scott Street, top of the hill, turn right at Elm Street.
 There is a barrier-free entrance and parking at the west end of the Paavo Nurmi Athletic Center.